codaveto/gherkin_unit_test/README.md

 This paramater takes a callback where you may perform any logic to initialise the `systemUnderTest`.
 This callback is carried out after before any `setUp` methods you specify in that class.

 <aside>
 💡 The `systemUnderTest` callback also gives you access to a `UnitMock` object.
-You may optionally use this object to store mocks for your `systemUnderTest` so you may later retrieve them to reset or stub methods to your liking.
+You may optionally use this object to store and retrieve mocks for your `systemUnderTest`.
+Feel free to set up mocks anywhere you like, however it is recommended to use the `setUpMocks` method to keep a good overview.
+The `setUpMocks` method is always called first before any other method inside a `UnitTest`, `UnitFeature` or `UnitScenario`.

 </aside>